BenjaminDaBirb/Arcadia2D/README.md

 # Arcadia2D
 **Development Is On Hold For Now!**

-A small 2d engine i am working on, it uses C++ as its core language and SDL library for handling input, sound & rendering.
+A small **2D Engine** i am working on, it uses C++ as its core language and SDL library for handling input, sound & rendering.
+And lastly graphics management like OpenGL to implement 2d Graphics.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.